swiftlang/swift-evolution/proposals/0045-remove-falliable-initilizer.md

 ## Detailed design

-This is simpily remove falliable initlisers.
+This is simpily remove failable optional initlisers.
 We could introduce some standard ErrorTypes in the stdlib to remove the need to define your own in common cases.

 ## Impact on existing code

 ### Swift

 This would break all existing code.
 One way we can mitigate this is to introduce a warning initially.
-When we finally remove falliable initlisers we could introduce a fix-it provided we had some standard error types in the language, like so:
+When we finally remove Failable optional initlisers we could introduce a fix-it provided we had some standard error types in the language, like so:

 ```swift
 class Model {